andarms/pyweek20/README.md

 Move the hero with arrows keys, use th W,A,S,D keys to shoot.
 For actions use E key.

+Delete all infected data and kill enemies to get scroe

 Made with :heart: by @ANDarms